-I hereby acknowledge receiving the DCH Radiology Program's handbook dated September 2021, which contains information about attendance, academia, finances policies for program as well as DCH, etc. The school handbook is included as part of enrollment agreement and I acknowledge that I have received a copy of this handbook 2.
-I have carefully read and re eived an exact copy of this enrollment agreement.
-3. Junderstand that the school may terminate my enrollment if I fail to comply with attendance, academic and financial requirements or if I fail to abide by established standards of conduct, as outlined in the school handbook.
-While enrolled in the school understand that I must maintain satisfactory academic progress as described in the school handbook and that my financial obligation to the school must be paid in full before a degree may be awarded.
-4. 4.
-I understand that the school does not guarantee job placement to graduates upon program completion or upon graduation.
-5. 5.
+- 1. I hereby acknowledge receiving the DCH Radiology Program's handbook dated September 2022, which contains information about attendance, academia, finances, policies for program as well as DCH, etc. The school handbook is included as part of this enrollment agreement and I acknowledge that I have received a copy of this handbook. - 2.
+I have carefully read and received an exact copy of this enrollment agreement. - 3.
+I understand that the school may terminate my enrollment if I fail to comply with attendance, academic and financial requirements or if I fail to abide by established standards of conduct, as outlined in the school handbook.
+While enrolled in the school, I understand that I must maintain satisfactory academic progress as described in the school handbook and that my financial obligation to the school must be paid in full before a degree may be awarded. - 4.
+I understand that the school does not guarantee job placement to graduates upon program completion or upon graduation. - 5.
 I understand that complaints, which cannot be resolved by direct negotiation with the school in accordance to its written grievance policy, may be filed with the necessary accrediting or credentialing body.
-All student complaints must be submitted in writing signature belomy legal resp Student Signa ature Date School Officia ıl Date policies CH School of Radiologic Technology Program Handbook provides information regarding the and procedures of the program.
-Students must indicate agreement with each of the following ents by initialing on the lines below.
-I have received a copy of the radiography program handbook.
-I am aware that it is my responsibility to ask questions about the contents of the radiography program handbook and have those questions answered to my satisfaction.
-I understand that failure to follow any of the policies in the radiography program student handbook may result in my dismissal from the radiography program.
-I understand all information regarding a patient or former patient is confidential per HIPPA guidelines.
-I agree to fully participate in the lab portion of the radiography program.
-I understand that this requires hands-on participation and I will be the simulation patient for my fellow students.
-I have received and thoroughly read the radiography pregnancy policy.
-I have received and comprehend the DCH drug and alcohol policy and agree to comply with all aspects of this policy.
-I will use the appropriate personal protective equipment (PPE) required when there is an inherent potential for mucous membrane, or skin contact with blood, body fluids or tissues, or a potential for spills or splashes of them.
-I comprehend the program disciplinary system for the radiography program and am aware of the consequences for program violations.
-I understand the program disciplinary system for the radiography program and am aware of the due process policies.
-I comprehend that I must complete each radiography course with a final grade of 75 or higher to pass.
-I comprehend that the use of cell phones, smart watches, texting and lap top computers are prohibited in the classroom and clinical sites.
+All student complaints must be submitted in writing.

+I, the undersigned, have read and understand this agreement and acknowledge receipt of a copy.
+My signature below signifies that I have read and understand all aspects of this agreement and do recognize my legal responsibilities in regard to this contract.